 Laura Thien is a licensed social worker in clinical practice at a rape crisis and NCA-accredited Children’s Advocacy Center.
 She has been working with survivors of child abuse, sexual assault, and other trauma for over ten years in a variety of capacities, including adoptions, foster care, and clinical practice.
 Much of that time has coincided with advocacy work in the faith community for better prevention, education, congregational care, and collaboration with the child protection community.

 Laura has a Master’s of Social Work from the University of South Carolina and is a licensed independent social worker of clinical practice.
 She is trained in Trauma-Focused Cognitive Behavioral Therapy and EMDR (Eye Movement Desensitization and Reprocessing).
 She has previously served on the board of directors for a rape crisis center and her state’s Network of Child Advocacy Centers.
-Laura currently serves on the board for GRACE and her local Sheriff’s Office Citizen’s Advisory Board.
+In addition to GRACE, Laura serves as a member of her local Sheriff’s Office Citizen’s Advisory Board.